-If you've cancelled your Netflix, the streaming service wants you back
+If you've cancelled Netflix, the streaming service wants you back

-If you’ve left Netflix recently because of its new password-sharing policies, you might get a new email from the streaming service.
-It looks like Netflix is sending emails to some of its previous customers, trying to get them to rejoin the service.
+If you unsubscribed from Netflix because of the platform’s new password-sharing policies, you might have recently received an email from the streaming service.

+It looks like Netflix is contacting some previous customers in an attempt to get them to rejoin the service.

 Not Netflix guilt tripping me with Cobra Kai as a reason to join again lmao.
 Change the dumb policies first. pic.twitter.com/oxr5cnyl6c